A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Main group chemistry is the study of the elements in groups 1-18 of the periodic table, excluding the transition metals, lanthanides, and actinides.
 These elements are often referred to as the "main group elements" or the "s- and p-block elements."
 Main group chemistry is a broad field that encompasses a wide variety of topics, including the synthesis and characterization of new compounds, the study of chemical bonding and reactivity, and the development of new materials.
-This extensive guide offers comprehensive information.
+This guide offers comprehensive information.

 Basic Concepts